 In 1969, ARA officially became ARA Services, to show its increasing range of holdings.
 In 1983, Joseph Neubauer became the CEO of ARA Services and 13 months later, in 1984, Neubauer led a team of officers to ward off a hostile takeover bid by organizing a management buyout.

-In 2004, Aramark uniform services obtained a 90% stake in the Irish catering business Campbell Catering.
-In 2006, Aramark uniform services added Seamless.
-Aramark uniform services sold its majority shares in Seamless in 2012.
+In 2004, Aramark uniform rental services obtained a 90% stake in the Irish catering business Campbell Catering.
+In 2006, Aramark uniform rental services added Seamless.
+Aramark uniform rental services sold its majority shares in Seamless in 2012.

 In 2008, Aramark Building Community, an entire company volunteer campaign, was started to assist neighborhoods strengthen community centers as well as offer help for job counseling classes, healthy eating and health education, and minimal human requirements for families and neighborhoods.
 Beginning in 2008 the corporation has spent more than $9 million in consulting, finance and in-kind benefits to make stronger communities.
 Almost 30,000 employees have volunteered their abilities through tons of volunteer projects, helping millions of persons in many cities through its frequent Aramark Building Community Day programs.

 A spring 2009 study of over 92,000 students agreed with the company’s idea of trayless eating, which was invented to lower the quantity of school trash.

 As a result of First Lady Michelle Obama‘s charity Let’s Move campaign in February 2010, Aramark uniform rental services, including other large food service companies, promised to lower the content of fat, sugar and salt in their food over the upcoming 5 years.
 To help fight obese children, in 2014, Aramark uniform rental services worked with the Children’s Hospital of Philadelphia on an activity intended as health education in poor neighborhoods.